dflynn-volpe/FMI_report/FMI_SDC_Report_TODO.md

 - Add to the Areas for Improvement for SDC section to finish it.

 What did we need to have?
-- requesting access: getting FMI data access from Ed
+- requesting access: getting FMI data access from Ed - DONE
-- buckets: team bucket requested
+- buckets: team bucket requested - DONE
-- code repositories
+- code repositories - DONE

 - What hurdles have been overcome already by the SDC team?
 	+ Holes in the data being logged by SDC team,